dotnet/csharplang/proposals/discard-parameters.md

 ## Detailed design

-In a parameter list with more than one parameter named `_`, such parameters are discard parameters.
+In the parameter list of a lambda or anonymous method with more than one parameter named `_`, such parameters are discard parameters.
 Note: if a single parameter is named `_` then it is a regular parameter for backwards compatibility reasons.

 Discard parameters do not introduce any names to any scopes.
 Note this implies they do not cause any `_` (underscore) names to be hidden.
-In a method invocation, a named argument never corresponds to a discard parameter.